manojitnath/manojitnath.github.io/_pages/about.md

   - /about.html
 ---

 A Cybersecurity professional with 8+ years of experience in cyber risk management & strategy.
-Implementing cybersecurity solutions that drives business growth and improves information systems.
 Core competencies include Cloud Security, IT Governance, Risk & Compliance, IT/OT Risk Management, ISO 27001 Audit.

 Here, I'll be sharing my professional journey, diving into cloud security labs, and documenting my cybersecurity projects.